hku-mars/MARSIM/README.md

 ## Update

+### Ubuntu 22.04 and ROS2 are also supported in ubuntu20_ros2 branch.

 Ubuntu 20.04 is also supported in ubuntu20 branch.

 **Ten realistic maps (low and high resolution) have been realeased in the realease packages.**